Skip to contents

 )

-Group values within a block are kept together on the same page wherever possible (see Multi-page tables below).
+Group values within a block are kept together on the same page wherever possible (see Pagination below).
+Multiple group columns are honored — the leftmost is the outermost grouping, with each subsequent column nested inside its parent.

 Row pagination

 When a table has more rows than fit on one page, tfl_table paginates automatically.
-Groups are kept together: if the rows belonging to one group value do not fit on the current page, the whole group moves to the next page.
+Groups are kept together: if the rows belonging to one group value do not fit on the current page, the whole group moves to the next page wherever possible.

 tbl <- iris |>